MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app.md

 -	Manage environments and configure call data.
 To learn more, see [Connect to Dynamics 365 sales environment](connect-dynamics365-sales-environment.md) and [Configure conversation intelligence to connect call data](configure-conversation-intelligence-call-data.md).

--
+-	Monitor call and insight processing data.
+To learn more, see [Monitor call and insight processing](../sales/monitor-call-insight-processing.md).

+-	Configure the levels of hierarchy for which sales managers can view the call data.
+To learn more, see [Monitor call and insight processing](../sales/monitor-call-insight-processing.md).

 The next sections describe:

-- Recommendations for using the [!INCLUDE[pn_dynamics_sales_insights](../includes/pn-dynamics-sales-insights.md)] application
+- Recommendations for using Conversation Intelligence

-- How to get the [!INCLUDE[pn_dynamics_sales_insights](../includes/pn-dynamics-sales-insights.md)] application
+- How to get Conversation Intelligence

-- How to access the [!INCLUDE[pn_dynamics_sales_insights](../includes/pn-dynamics-sales-insights.md)] application
+- How to access Conversation Intelligence

-## Recommendations to use Sales Insights application
+## Recommendations to use Conversation Intelligence

-Before you start using the application, we suggest you review the following requirements for effective use of the [!INCLUDE[pn_dynamics_sales_insights](../includes/pn-dynamics-sales-insights.md)] app:
+Before you start using the application, we suggest you review the following requirements for effective use of the Conversation Intelligence:

 -	Verify that you have a subscription to Microsoft Dynamics 365 Sales.
 To learn more, see [About licensing and license management](https://docs.microsoft.com/power-platform/admin/wp-license-management).

 - As a sales manager, verify that the proper manager hierarchy is defined for you, and that sellers or individuals are added to it.
 To learn more, see [Set up manager and position hierarchies](/dynamics365/customer-engagement/admin/hierarchy-security#set-up-manager-and-position-hierarchies).

-## How to get the Dynamics 365 Sales Insights application
+## How to get the Dynamics 365 Conversation Intelligence

-The [!INCLUDE[pn_dynamics_sales_insights](../includes/pn-dynamics-sales-insights.md)] application is a standalone application and you must sign in to the app to use it.
+The Conversation Intelligence is a standalone application and you must sign in to the app to use it.
 To access the app, go to [sales.ai.dynamics.com](https://sales.ai.dynamics.com/).

-## How to access the Dynamics 365 Sales Insights application
+## How to access the Dynamics 365 Conversation Intelligence

 As an administrator, you must configure the application so users (managers and sellers) can see the relevant organization and call data.
 To learn more, see [First-run setup experience](fre-setup-sales-insight-app.md).